jingweizhanghuai/Morn_doc/docs/json.rst

 JSON
 ====

-Morn provides library for parsing JSON files.
-JSON parsing with Morn is **simple** (with only two interfaces) and **fast** (much faster than RapidJSON) .
+Morn provides a library for parsing JSON files.
+It is **simple** (with only two interfaces) and **fast** (much faster than RapidJSON) .

-This is a typical JSON file (which we will take as an example) :
+This is a typical JSON string, We will take it as an example:

 .. code:: json